-We can help you with finalizing your divorce with less stress and less cost.
+Our One Team™ Mediation process can help you work together to divorce with less stress and less cost.

 If you do not have minor children, you will still need to agree to financial terms and draft a Marital Settlement Agreement to proceed with a divorce.